paperfiddle/SMART-CSS-System-Font-Stacks/README.md

 | Cantarell | GNOME ||
 | Tahoma | Windows XP | http://www.microsoft.com/typography/fonts/family.aspx?FID=19 |

-That said, you may need or want to backfill your stacks with some native fonts - I've included some at the end.
+That said, you may need or want to backfill your stacks with some native fonts.
+For example, Fira doesn't have a serif font.
+I've included some at the end.

 | OS | Resource |
 |----|----------|